 Minor chemical waste

 Items such as used alkaline batteries, energy-saving light bulbs, rechargeable batteries, oils or old paint are harmful to the environment and should never be discarded within your household refuse.
-They can safely be disposed of at the city's waste collection points (in Dutch) or taken to the Chemokar, a special truck that parks at designated points around the city (view a list of locations and times in Zuid [in Dutch]).
+They can safely be disposed of at the city's waste collection points (in Dutch).
 A growing number of supermarkets, hardware stores and other shops also have bins for depositing light bulbs and batteries.
 Old medicine can be returned to your local pharmacist.

 Textiles and clothing